Anointing of the sick: Ordinary Form of the Roman Rite (1972)

+The Dicastery for the Doctrine of the Faith has provided a Divine Worship edition of the ritual book on pastoral care for use in the Personal Ordinariates which contains the following prayer for optional use between the litany and the sacramental form of the anointing: "In the Name of the Father, ✠ and of the Son, ✠ and of the Holy ✠ Spirit, may there be extinguished in thee all power of the devil, through the imposition of our hands, and through the invocation of the glorious and holy Virgin Mary Mother of God, and of her illustrious Spouse Joseph, and of all holy Angels, Archangels, Patriarchs, Prophets, Apostles, Martyrs, Confessors and Virgins, and of all the Saints.
+Amen."

 The actual anointing of the sick person is done on the forehead, with the prayer: "Through this holy anointing may the Lord in his love and mercy help you with the grace of the Holy Spirit", and on the hands, with the prayer "May the Lord who frees you from sin save you and raise you up".
 To each prayer the sick person, if able, responds: "Amen."

 It is permitted, in accordance with local culture and traditions and the condition of the sick person, to anoint other parts of the body in addition, such as the area of pain or injury, but without repeating the sacramental form.
 In case of emergency, a single anointing, if possible but not absolutely necessary if not possible on the forehead, is sufficient.

 Extraordinary Form of the Roman Rite

 From the early Middle Ages until after the Second Vatican Council the sacrament was administered, within the Latin Church, only when death was approaching and, in practice, bodily recovery was not ordinarily looked for, giving rise, as mentioned above to the name "Extreme Unction" (i.e. final anointing).
 The extraordinary form of the Roman Rite includes anointing of seven parts of the body while saying in Latin:

 The last phrase was chosen to correspond to the part of the body that was touched.
 The 1913 Catholic Encyclopedia explains that "the unction of the loins is generally, if not universally, omitted in English-speaking countries, and it is of course everywhere forbidden in case of women".

 Anointing in the extraordinary form is still permitted under the conditions mentioned in article 9 of the 2007 motu proprio Summorum Pontificum.

 In the case of necessity when only a single anointing on the forehead is possible, it suffices for valid administration of the sacrament to use the shortened form:

 When it becomes opportune, all the anointings are to be supplied together with their respective forms for the integrity of the sacrament.
 If the sacrament is conferred conditionally, for example, if a person is unconscious, Si es capax ("if you are capable") is added to the beginning of the form, not Si dispositus es ("if you are disposed").
 In doubt if the soul has left the body through death, the priest adds, Si vivis ("if you are alive").